In collaboration with Four Seasons Resort Hualālai. Thank you for supporting the brands that support A Taste of Koko!

 PRIVATE EAGLE RAY FEEDING

-Four Season’s Hualalai’s King’s Pond is home to over 4,000 fish and 98 different species including their own Spotted Eagle Ray.
+Four Season’s Hualalai’s King’s Pond is home to over 4,000 tropical fish and 98 different species including their own Spotted Eagle Ray.
 We got to feed him resort-grown Hualālai oysters and shrimp!

 We got to make our own lei’s from orchids and learned that every lei is always homemade by someone.